raspberrypilearning/creating-resources/markdown-guide.md

 ### Tables

-It is possible to tabulate data in markdown with the use of pipes to denote columns:
+It is possible to tabulate data in Markdown with the use of pipes (`|`) to denote columns:

 ```
 | Workshop   | Language  | Leader      |